Dragonsa15/EveNFT-BackendSolidity/README.md

 > migrate
 ```

-Note , here you must be having the FrontEnd part of this application present at the repo [https://github.com/DaKeiser/canvas](FrontEnd)
+Note , here you must be having the FrontEnd part of this application present at the repo [FrontEnd](https://github.com/DaKeiser/canvas), since the contract json is stored in the frontend folder repo (contracts)